 At this point the seed services need to be deployed on the seed VM.
 These services are deployed in the bifrost_deploy container.

-This command will also build the Operating System image that will be used to deploy the overcloud nodes using Disk Image Builder (DIB), if overcloud_dib_build_host_images is set to False.
+This command will also build the Operating System image that will be used to deploy the overcloud nodes using Disk Image Builder (DIB).